camunda-community-hub/camunda-platform-7-keycloak/README.md

 New in Version `1.5.0`:

-* New option `maxResultSize` for configuring the maximum result size of queries against the Keyclaok REST API.
+* New option `maxResultSize` for configuring the maximum result size of queries against the Keycloak REST API.

 New in Version `1.4.0`: